liquidinvestigations/cluster/Readme.md

 ## Quick start

-Have `Docker` up and running.
-You can use [`get.docker.com`](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-convenience-script).
+Install and have `Docker` up and running.
+Follow the instructions at [`get.docker.com`](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-convenience-script).

 Clone this repository, then: